 Cajun Chicken Alfredo is a quick weeknight meal that comes together in a single pan.
 Fettuccine and cajun chicken are coated in a creamy parmesan alfredo sauce.

-You’re going to love this recipe for one pan cajun chicken alfredo.
-This dish is one of my new favorites when I’m looking for an easy weeknight meal.
+You're going to love this recipe for one pan cajun chicken alfredo.
+It's easy to prepare as a quick weeknight meal.